Ian144/Ian144.github.io/ADTs.md

 Structs and classes are pretty much all there is when it comes to designing your own types in object oriented programming languages.
 The ML branch of functional programming, which includes F#, has an alternative - Algebraic Data Types (ADTs).
 A good introduction to ADTs, why they are useful, and using them in F# is Scott Wlaschins NDC talk: [Domain modelling with the F# type system](https://vimeo.com/97507575), also useful is the [F# wikibook](https://en.wikibooks.org/wiki/F_Sharp_Programming/Discriminated_Unions).
 ADTs can be concise, facilitate [making invalid states unrepresentable](http://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/) and work well with property based testing, see [here](http://fsharpforfunandprofit.com/posts/property-based-testing) or [here](https://fscheck.github.io/FsCheck/QuickStart.html).

-FsFixGen creates ADTs to represent FIX messages, groups and fields from the same xml FIX specification used as source by the Java and C# versions of quickfix.
+FsFixGen creates ADTs to represent FIX messages, groups and fields from the same xml FIX specification used as source by the Java and C# versions of QuickFix.
 FsFixGen also generates code to read and write FIX messages to and from byte arrays.
 The generated F# FIX code has been checked in (you don't need to generate it yourself to view it, although you can), and can be found in the FsFIX subproject.
 There are several different versions of FIX, FsFIXGen currently works for FIX 4.4, but should work with other versions with a little modification.

 ## ADTs can move some runtime errors to compile time